-During the test period from February to May the maximum temperature of water during the day rose gradually from 25°C to 35°C. This increase was followed by increasing NH_4 concentration in the duckweed ponds (from 20 to 30 mg/l of NH_4 -N).
-Combination of both factors altered and finally stopped the duckweed growth at the end of the experimentation.
+Figure 2 and 3: Estimation of the nitrogen fluxes in the phytoplankton and duckweed section factors altered the duckweed growth at the end of the experimentation.
 The optimum temperature for duckweed growth is about 30 to 32°C depending on the specie (Iqbal 1999) and further rise inhibits its growth.
-A comparable action was established for ammonium by Caicedo et al (2000) suggesting 20 mg/l of NH_4 -N as maximum.
+A comparable action was established for ammonium by Caicedo et al (2000) suggesting 20 mg/l of NH4-N as maximum.